All Episodes

 And I think these people think this is all a big game.

-I think some of the inside the beltway people, our side too, think this is all a big game.
+I think some of the inside the Beltway people, our side too, think this is all a big game.

-It's all about gamesmanship and maneuvering and uh who can position themselves for what they want to accomplish or acquire in the future.
+It's all about gamesmanship and maneuvering and who can position themselves for what they want to accomplish or acquire in the future.

-Meanwhile, we have young men and women putting their lives on the line in these sites, in the war on terror, in Iraq, in Afghanistan, while we've got perhaps senators and their staff leaking.
+Meanwhile, we have young men and women putting their lives on the line in these sites in the war on terror in Iraq, in Afghanistan, while we've got perhaps senators and their staff leaking.

 I didn't have the TV on because I was occupied in some other things.

-I left here about oh 6:30, quarter-7.
+I left here about, oh, 6:30, quarter seven.

-So I got home, I got satellite radio in the car, uh, so I can listen to these TV networks, and I was uh I was I was I forget I was after 7 o'clock when I was listening to the situation room.
+So I got home, I got satellite radio in the car so I could listen to these TV networks.

-And if it's not a Republican staffer, it's a Republican senator, and I want to know who, regardless.
+And if it's not a Republican staffer, it's a Republican senator.

-They are in these prisons in these countries, they are in theater in Afghanistan and Iraq and around the world.
+They are in theater in Afghanistan and Iraq and around the world.

-There can't, there cannot be a national security interest.
+There cannot be a national security interest.

 There can't be some highbrow national security interest in whoever leaking this leaked it.

-There's got to be something more fundamental that's more personal to whoever leaked it, in terms of either settling a score or advancing their own career doing whatever.
+There's got to be something more fundamental that's more personal to whoever leaked it in terms of either settling a score or advancing their own career, doing whatever.

 And whoever it is, it's time for this investigation to go forward.

-Uh I I I hope, I hope that they stick to this and get to the bottom of it and find out who it is.
+I hope that they stick to this and get to the bottom of it and find out who it is.

-Uh and especially if it's a Republican, I want to know.
+And especially if it's a Republican, I want to know.

 I want to know.